nus-cs2030/1718-s2/docs/readings.md

 * [Goodbye, Object Oriented Programming](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53#.nvxhohbjs) by Charles Scalfani. _"One day, my code works and the next day it stops working.
 Here’s the kicker.
 I didn’t change my code.
 "_

+* [Why getters and setters methods are evil](https://www.javaworld.com/javaworld/jw-09-2003/jw-0905-toolbox.html), by Allen Holub. "_Though getter/setter methods are commonplace in Java, they are not particularly object oriented (OO).
+In fact, they can damage your code's maintainability.
+Moreover, the presence of numerous getter and setter methods is a red flag that the program isn't necessarily well designed from an OO perspective._"

+* [Getters/Setters.
+Evil.
+Period](http://www.yegor256.com/2014/09/16/getters-and-setters-are-evil.html), by Yegor Bygayenko.  "_The gist of the following text is this: getters and setters is a terrible practice and those who use it can't be excused._"

 ## For 1st Year Students

 * [Notes to Computer Science Freshmen, From the Future](https://docs.google.com/document/d/1FbCWcnnajHWk594dKmN35b_we50WZf_-cwxqg-cYaRY/edit?pli=1): _Early into the AY12/13 academic year, Prof Tay Yong Chiang organized a supper for Computer Science freshmen at Tembusu College.
 The bunch of seniors who were gathered there put together a document for NUS computing freshmen.
 This is that document._